ray-project/ray/doc/source/workflows/concepts.rst

 Events
 ~~~~~~
-Workflows can be efficiently triggered by timers or external events using the event system.
+Events are external signals sent to the workflow.
+Workflows can be efficiently
+triggered by timers or external events using the event system.

 .. code-block:: python
     :caption: Using events.